Warren Buffett charity lunch already fetching $1 million at auction

 This year's winner can bring up to seven friends to dine with Buffett at the Smith & Wollensky steakhouse in Manhattan.

-Some past winners chose to dine at a steakhouse in Omaha, Nebraska, where Buffett runs Berkshire Hathaway Inc (BRKa.N).
+Some past winners chose to dine at a steakhouse in Omaha, Nebraska, where Buffett runs Berkshire Hathaway Inc.

 Last year's winner, Andy Chua of Singapore, bid $2,166,766.
 The record bid, in 2012, was $3,456,789, submitted anonymously.